 You will be a member of the growing Oregon Wafer Level Assembly (OWLA) organization at RA4 on the Ronler Acres campus.
 Oregon Wafer Level Assembly is an integral part of Intel's new FOVEROS technology.

 As a Process Engineer, you will be responsible for all aspects of your assigned module including safety, quality, output, cost of operation, and labor productivity.
 Responsibilities include, but are not limited to:

-- Collaborating with OWLA and Technology Development engineering teams to develop a first of a kind toolset and deliver process transfer to High Volume Manufacturing (HVM).
+- Collaborating with OWLA and Technology Development engineering teams to deliver process transfer to High Volume Manufacturing (HVM).

 - Defining roadmaps to meet requirements, goals and milestones for a new technology process.

 - Defining and establishing flow, procedures, and equipment configuration for the module.

 - Designing, executing and analyzing experiments necessary to meet engineering specifications.